Antisocial Personality Disorder: Criteria For A Sociopath Diagnosis

 • Substance use or a medical condition is not the only cause

-Once antisocial personality disorder has been diagnosed, the mental health professional may recommend therapy or another effective treatment.
+Once antisocial personality disorder has been diagnosed, the mental health professional may recommend psychological interventions or medication to treat symptoms.

-There are several other personality disorders listed in the Diagnostic and Statistical Manual of Mental Disorders 5th Edition besides ASPD, including bipolar disorder, borderline personality disorder, and obsessive-compulsive disorder.
+There are several other personality disorders and similar mental health conditions listed in the Diagnostic and Statistical Manual of Mental Disorders 5th Edition besides ASPD, which may share symptoms of ASPD, including childhood conduct disorder, bipolar disorder, borderline personality disorder, and obsessive-compulsive disorder.
 Therefore, only a mental health professional specializing in personality disorders can properly diagnose ASPD and provide a treatment plan.
 Research shows that ASPD is treatable, and more treatment research is coming out yearly.

 iStock